dnanexus/dxfuse/doc/Internals.md

 single i-node can have multiple namespace entries, so it cannot serve as a primary key.

-## Sequential Prefetch
+# Sequential Prefetch

 Performing prefetch for sequential streams incurs overhead and costs memory.
 The goal of the prefetch module is: *if a file is read from start to finish, we want to be able to read it in large network requests*.
 What follows is a simplified description of the algorithm.

 In order for a file to be eligible for streaming it has to be at 8MiB.
 A bitmap is maintained for areas accessed.
-If the first metabyte is accessed, prefetch is started.
+If a complete metabyte is accessed, prefetch is started.
 This entails sending multiple asynchronous IO to fetch 4MiB of data.
 As long as the data is fully read, prefetch continues.
-If a file is not accessed for more than five minutes, or, access is outside the prefetched area, the process stops.
+If a file is not accessed for more than five minutes, or, access is outside the prefetched area, the process halts.
+It will start again if sequential access is detected down the road.

-## File upload and creation

-It is possible to create new files.
-These are written to the local disk, and uploaded when they are closed.
-Since DNAnexus files are immutable, once a file is closed, it becomes read only.
-The local copy is not erased, it is accessed when performing read IOs.

-## Manifest
+# Manifest

 The *manifest* option specifies the initial snapshot of the filesystem tree as a JSON file.
 The database is initialized from this snapshot,